 - Used to avoid medication errors such as duplication, omission, dosing errors, and drug interactions

-- Standardized terminology: helps prevent communication errors (e.g., use of the chemical name of a drug rather than its generic name or brand name)
+- Terminology: helps prevent communication errors (e.g., use of the chemical name of a drug rather than its generic name or brand name)

 - Tall man lettering: a strategy used to prevent dispensing errors related to medications that look or sound alike (e.g., buPROPion vs. busPIRone)

-- Time out: a perioperative pause conducted by the surgical team to confirm the patient's identity, surgical site, and planned procedure.
-Intended to prevent harm from a wrong procedure at the wrong site or patient.
+- Time out: a perioperative pause conducted by the surgical team to confirm the patient's identity, surgical site, and planned procedure to prevent harm from a wrong procedure at the wrong site or patient

-- The reduction of complexity of equipment, systems, and processes to increase efficiency and reduce the risk of error
+- Reduction of complexity of equipment, systems, and processes to increase efficiency and reduce the risk of error

 - Ordering laboratory tests electronically